UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 ### **Answer:**

 **Mark:** I'll talk to Ivan, and we'll see if we can get that cranked out in the next few weeks.
-And Zach and I will work on all that copy and get our Founders to review it and make sure everything is to T, and we will get that out to you guys.
+Zach and I will work on all the copy and get our founders to review it and we will get that out to you guys.

 ### **Question:**

-I have a question for someone.
-This lindy person asked something that I didn't understand.
-Access points to the wallet, Zapper, Rainbow Wallet, etc. All that.
+Access points to the wallet; Zapper, Rainbow Wallet, etc. All that.

 ### **Answer:**

 **Algy:** We're on Zapper already.
 I'm not saying that that's answering your question, but I'm wondering what is your vision for integration with Zapper or Rainbow Wallet?

 **Mark:** I know what he's asking.
 So let me just answer this.
 Genie and Gem are about to integrate with us.
 And I was at a party a few weeks ago, and I met some of the OpenSea guys, and I even mentioned to them we'll give anybody a founder's fee if they plug into our liquidity.
 The OpenSea guys seem interested in plugging into our liquidity and bringing more listings to their Marketplace.
 That's not a set in stone thing.
-But we are having those conversations with other Marketplaces and other three teams like Gem and Genie.
-So that founder's fee is super powerful, and that comes out of the Universe fee, that comes out of our pocket, not anyone else's.
-But we think that's going to drive much liquidity.
-If OpenSea was to plug into our protocol and they have a listing or sell one of our listings, we both would make something from that.
-That needs to be the angle is anybody can plug into the Universe.
+But we are having those conversations with other Marketplaces and other teams like Gem and Genie.
+The founder's fee is super powerful, and that comes out of the Universe fee, that comes out of our pocket, not anyone else's.
+We think that's going to drive much liquidity.
+If OpenSea was to plug into our protocol and they have a listing or sell one of our listings, we both make something from that.
+That needs to be the angle— anybody can plug into the Universe.
 I don't see why they wouldn't want to.

 **Algy:** Yes.
 I guess what I was wondering is; What would Zapper do?
-You go on Zapper, and you can trade your NFTs on Zapper.
+You go on Zapper, and you can trade your NFTs on Zapper?

 **Mark:** You're saying you could build a front end that you could build an NFTs version of Zapper that plugs into universal liquidity.
 You can build your own Marketplace for your own NFT project and list it through the Universe protocol contracts, and it's going to get listed on Universe.
-Then if OpenSea is plugged into that contract, too, it'll get listed on OpenSea.
-So that's the power of the protocol is, listed in one place, and it gets listed everywhere.
-In sales, most people are; you need all points of contact.
+So that's the power of the protocol.
+Once it's listed somewhere, it gets listed everywhere.

 What if you list 1 NFT on 1 Marketplace protocol, and it lists it on 6 Marketplaces?
 It doesn't matter where that NFTs get sold if it's getting sold on Universe's contracts.
 That's what we built.
-We didn't just build a Marketplace like OpenSea, and we are going to give all those docs out; we have them published.
-I don't think they're published, but we'll push published soon, and anyone will have those APIs.
+We didn't build a Marketplace like OpenSea, and we are going to give all those docs out; we have them published.
+We'll get them published soon, and anyone can use those APIs.
 If you guys have any projects that you all want to plug into the liquidity, you can reach out to Ryan and me, and we can try to get you guys some of those endpoints.

 ### **Question:**

-Will there be rarity charts for all collections or just universe collections?
+Will there be rarity charts for all collections or only Universe collections?

 ### **Answer:**

-**Tyler:** We should give a grant to the first project that builds and opens sources and documents, launching a custom Marketplace Universe.
+**Tyler:** We should give a grant to the first project that builds and open-sources and documents, launching a custom Marketplace Universe.
 We should give a grant in XYZ, the first project.

 **Algy:** I think that makes sense, Tyler.
-Tyler says we don't vote on it, but that's a good idea.

 ### **Question:**